 Example of a SIMPLE IRA

-Imagine you earn $60,000 a year, and your employer matches your contributions up to 3 percent of your salary.
+Imagine you earn $60,000 a year, and your employer matches the contributions you make for up to 3 percent of your salary.
 You would like to save a total of 10 percent of your salary, including the match.
 So you decide to defer 7 percent of your own pay in each paycheck.

-Over the course of the year you would save $4,200 in pre-tax dollars, while your employer would contribute $1,800, for a total contribution of $6,000.
+Over the course of the year, you would save $4,200 in pre-tax or after-tax dollars, while your employer would contribute $1,800, for a total contribution of $6,000.
 Since you contributed more than 3 percent of your salary, you will have received the full employer match of 3 percent.

 In this scenario, you had to contribute money in order to receive the employer match.
 But employers may instead offer a 2 percent non-elective contribution to employees.